Cheap Internet for Seniors

 Service Area

-Along with Spectrum, Xfinity has one of the largest networks on this list!
+Along with Spectrum, Xfinity has one of the largest networks on this list.
 It’s available in 41 states plus the District of Columbia.
 Some states with the biggest Xfinity footprints include Virginia, Maryland, and Massachusetts.
 Unlike AT&T, Xfinity offers cable internet in most areas of its network.
-As a whole, cable internet tends to be slower and less reliable than fiber internet, though this wasn’t our experience when testing out Xfinity.
+As a whole, cable internet tends to be slower and less reliable than fiber internet, but that wasn’t our experience when testing Xfinity.

 -